-There is a fee for making your payment through check — either $5 or 5% or your payment, whichever costs less.
-For simple accounting, if your payment is over $100, you’ll just owe the $5 in addition to your regular payment amount.
+There is a fee for making your monthly payment through check — either $5 or 5% of your payment, whichever costs less.
+For simple accounting, if your monthly payment is over $100, you’ll just owe the $5 in addition to your regular payment amount.

 You can also incur a late fee for any payments made after the due date.
 If you reach 15 days past due, you’ll receive a fee of$15 or 5% of your unpaid bill, whichever one is greater.
-There’s also a $15 insufficient funds fee in the event that your payment is returned.
+There’s also a $15 insufficient funds fee if your payment is returned.

-Prosper is partnering with Clarity Money to provide an app for users to better manage their finances.
-The app allows users to cancel unnecessary accounts and lower your bills.
+Prosper is partnering with Clarity Money to provide an app for users to manage their finances better.
+The app allows users to cancel unnecessary accounts and lower their bills.

-Prosper Healthcare Lending helps providers offer their patients a financing option that could be an alternative to high interest credit cards.
-You can get an approval decision in as little as two minutes so that your decision-making process isn’t hindered by a long loan application.
+Prosper Healthcare Lending helps providers offer their patients a financing option that could be an alternative to high-interest credit cards.
+You can get a loan approval decision in as little as two minutes.

-Prosper began in 2005 and was the first marketplace lending platform in the U.S. They’re dedicated to facilitating and servicing personal loans in a way that is beneficial to both borrowers and investors.
+Prosper began in 2005 and was the first peer-to-peer lending platform in the U.S. They’re dedicated to facilitating and servicing unsecured personal loans in a way that is beneficial to both borrowers and investors.

-Currently, it’s a private company backed by large investors such as Sequoia Capital, Francisco Partners, Institutional Venture Partners, and the Credit Suisse NEXT Fund.
+Currently, it’s a private company backed by prominent investors such as Sequoia Capital, Francisco Partners, Institutional Venture Partners, and the Credit Suisse NEXT Fund.

-Is a loan through Prosper right for you?
+Is a Prosper personal loan right for you?

-Any financing decision is an extremely personal one.
-Consider all your options concerning personal loans in general, then hone in on Prosper’s specific design to see if it’s a good fit for your needs.
+Any financing decision is a personal one.
+So first, consider all your options concerning personal loans in general.
+Then, hone in on Prosper’s specific design to see if it’s a good fit for your needs.
 Here are a few factors to take into account before you make up your mind.

 What are your financing options?

 If you know you’ll be able to repay your debt in a short amount of time, look for a credit card with a low-interest introductory period.
-It may not be worth paying the personal loan origination fee, so do a side by side comparison of costs.
+It may not be worth paying the personal loan origination fee, so do a side-by-side comparison of loan costs.

 Your credit score, income, and current debt load also affect your best borrowing options.
-If your application is denied or your rate is extremely high, think about how time sensitive your financial needs are.
+If your application is denied or your rate is exceptionally high, consider how time-sensitive your financial needs are.

-Could you wait another six months or year to use the funds?
-For something like a home remodel or vacation, then the answer might be yes.
+Could you wait another six months to a year to use the funds?
+For something like a home remodeling or vacation, then the answer might be yes.

-Take the time to actively repair your credit score or lower your debt so that you can get better loan terms.
-Once you confirm that you’ve made some positive changes, redo the pre-approval process to check your new loan offer.
+Take the time to actively repair your credit score or lower your credit card debt so that you can get better loan terms.
+Then, once you confirm that you’ve made some positive changes, redo the pre-approval process to check your new loan offer.

 Is Prosper’s marketplace model right for you?

-However, if you’re not in such a rush, then a loan through Prosper could be a great option.
-It offers all the same perks as a traditional lender and could potentially even give you better interest rates than if you went to a regular bank.
+However, if you’re not in such a rush, a loan through Prosper could be a great option.
+It offers all the same perks as a traditional lender and could potentially even give you better personal loan rates than if you went to a regular bank.

-Once your loan is listed on the Prosper marketplace, it’s important to understand what investors actually see about you.
-While personally identifying information like your name is withheld, they still do see some basic information about your loan request.
+Once your loan is listed on the Prosper marketplace, it’s essential to understand what investors see about you.
+While personally-identifying information like your name is withheld, they still see some basic information about your loan request.

-On top of your Prosper rating, which indicates your creditworthiness, your listing also includes the intended purpose of the loan funds and your city and state.
+On top of your Prosper rating, which indicates your creditworthiness, your listing also includes the intended purpose of the loan proceeds and your city and state.

-While no one could figure out who you are, it’s something to be aware of to make sure it’s within your comfort zone.
-Investors can also see how much remaining funding is needed, which can help inform their own decision on how much to contribute.
+While no one can figure out who you are, it’s something to be aware of to ensure it’s within your comfort zone.
+Investors can also see how much remaining funding is needed.
+This can help inform their own decision on how much to contribute.

-Once you weigh the pros and cons of a marketplace loan through Prosper, you can go online for a pre-approval.
-You can check your rate with just a soft check so you don’t have to worry about any hard pulls affecting your credit report.
+Once you weigh the pros and cons, you can go online for a pre-approval.
+Then, you can check your rate with just a soft credit check so you don’t have to worry about any hard pulls affecting your credit report.

 If you like what you can see, you can complete the application process and move into the funding portion.
-From start to finish, you’ll benefit from total transparency with a loan through Prosper.
+From start to finish, you’ll benefit from total transparency with Prosper.